Hudson is a city in Columbia County, New York, with a vibrant history and a promising future with much to offer.

 It’s a perfect place to end your busy day.

-The Hudson-Athens Lighthouse is an iconic lighthouse perched atop a small island in the Hudson River, halfway between Hudson and Athens, NY.
+The Hudson-Athens Lighthouse is perched atop a small island in the Hudson River, halfway between Hudson and Athens, NY.

 Hudson Cruises has partnered with the Hudson-Athens Lighthouse Preservation Society to conduct seasonal boat tours from July to October to the lighthouse.